 - You want it to be scalable, so you don't have to redo it just when you start growing.

-- You want to go to market fast, so nobody can overtake you.
+- You want to go to market fast, so others can't overtake you.

-- You want to be flexible, so you can change fast, as your market develops.
+- You want to be flexible, so you can change fast, as you learn about your market.

 All it takes is a few sessions talking to you and your team; learning as much as possible about the project, the business plan, and picking your brain about the intended market and future directions.